 Some, for example, put great emphasis on baptism as "essential to salvation."
 They do not usually put the same emphasis on forgiving enemies as "essential to salvation" though Jesus said more about this than about baptism.

 This implies that legalism makes baptism "essential to salvation" whereas Jesus gave more emphasis to forgiving one's enemies than to baptism.
 Baptism is essential to salvation regardless of how much is said about other matters.
 Of course, the necessary conclusion is that the rigid rule of baptism for the remission of sins must go in order that the bright young minds that seek the freedom of personal choice for their salvation may not be bound by this unnecessary rule.
 Baptism is a command in the name of Christ (Mark 16:15-16; Acts 10:48).
 One cannot be saved without obeying in baptism from the heart (Romans 6:17).

 Since legalism holds sin to be a legal violation, it holds salvation to be a legal payment.
 Man as a sinner must do certain things required of him for forgiveness.

 Let us understand the meaning of the words "legal" and "legalist" and "legalism."
 "Legal" means that which is authorized or permitted by law.
-"Legalism" is that system which holds strict, literal adherence to law.
-"Legalist" is one who accepts the strict and literal obedience to law.
+"Legalism" is a system that holds strict, literal adherence to the law.
+"Legalist" is one who accepts strict and literal obedience to the law.
 If "legalism" is wrong and evil, all law ought to be rejected, and iniquity is a virtue.
 Whoever requires obedience to the law of Christ promotes division and fosters callous hearts.
-That is the consequences of this plea for abandonment of the New Testament law as the revelation from God to save the obedient believer in Jesus Christ.
+That is the consequence of this plea for abandonment of the New Testament law as the revelation from God to save the obedient believer in Jesus Christ.